 How To Train Your Macaw to Talk

 Birds have a syrinx, which enables macaws to repeat words that you say.
-However, those words will likely have a higher pitch or faster tempo than those used by their teacher.
+However, those words will likely have a higher pitch or faster tempo than their teacher’s.

 In terms of training your macaw to talk, continued exposure over days, weeks, or months is the most effective way of teaching parrots individual words.